RuiGao9/RuiGao9.github.io/_pages/markdown.md

 - Willingness to assume full responsibility.
 - Cooperation.

+### Communications
+Communications in the lab is a significant part of the lab activity.
+I expected a few things from my side:
+- Honest (even sometimes I did not notice my mistakes) -

+I also expected a few things from your side:
+- Honest (even somethimes you did not notice your mistakes) -

 ### Pursuing your Master's degree
 For people who are pursue your master's degree, I personally

 ### Pursuing your Ph.D. degree
 For people who are pursue your Ph.D. degree, I personally

 ## Locations of key files/directories
 * Basic config options: _config.yml
 * Top navigation bar config: _data/navigation.yml
 * Single pages: _pages/